Jeffrey N. Walker: Career

 Walker taught at the College of Religion, Church History and Doctrine at Brigham Young University for six years.
+He has been an adjunct professor at the J. Reuben Clark Law School (BUY) for more than fifteen years.

 Walker is on the executive board and the treasurer of the Mormon Historic Sites Foundation and the managing editor of the foundation's journal, Mormon Historical Studies.
 Walker is also the chairman of the board of trustees for the Brigham Young Center Foundation.

 His contributions to the understanding of Mormon jurisprudence were acknowledged in John W. Welch's article "Toward a Mormon Jurisprudence".
 Walker's article "The Trials of Christ: The Silent Defense" was published by Biblicaltheology.com.

+Personal life

-Walker and his wife, the former Elizabeth Hepburn, are the parents of four children.
+Walker and his wife, the former Elizabeth Hepburn, are the parents of four children and 11 grandchildren.